Safety Toolkits

 If you would like a chat, call 0800 000 267

-Safety Advice – Planning and Review
+Safety Planning and Review

 This is the stuff you do AFTER you have put your safety management system in place.
 Because it’s what avoids the manual getting dusty or the safety person wandering off-grid.

-Accounting systems are audited.
-And safety systems are no different.
+- Review the health of the safety system annually, using a checklist broadly based on the above.
 External experts may lack local knowledge but are perhaps more likely to apply a fresh approach and provide creative safety advice.
 There is, however, a role for both internal and external audits.

 If you would like a chat, call 0800 000 267